 - Form I-566 if the beneficiary is a current A or G nonimmigrant

-- Duplicate copy of the petition, if necessary.
-Clearly identify the duplicate copy of the petition as "COPY", so that it is not mistaken for a duplicate filing.
+- Copy of the petition, if necessary.
+Clearly mark it as "COPY" so that it is not mistaken for a duplicate filing.

 How to mail multiple petitions together

-If multiple petitions will be included in the same courier service or postal service package, please place individual petitions into separate envelopes within the package.
-Individual petition envelopes should be marked with the following labels to reference the type of petition:
+If you will include multiple petitions in the same package, please place the individual petitions into separate envelopes within the package.
+Individual petition envelopes should be marked with the following labels to identify the type of petition: